Hannah Wants

 Hannah Alicia Smith (born 19 June 1986) is a British house music DJ and producer better known by her stage name Hannah Wants, and a former professional footballer.

 Early life and education

 Hannah Alicia Smith was born in Birmingham, England.
 Her grandfather was a DJ at parties in the 1940s and 1950s.
 In 2002, when she was 16, she attended her first rave and immediately wanted to become a DJ.
 She was also inspired by DJ EZ's mixing.
-She started practicing alone in her room playing speed garage, bassline house and old school UK Garage.
+She started practising alone in her room playing speed garage, bassline house and old school UK Garage.
 By 18, she was playing local bars and spent two seasons in Ibiza to pursue a DJ career.

 She earned a degree in sports studies at Wolverhampton University.

 Professional football career

 Prior to her musical career Wants played football for England's youth teams and for Aston Villa L.F.C.
 She was also on the England women's national football team for over a decade.
 She scored a hat trick in her debut for Villa Ladies enabling the team to come back from being down 0–2 at Liverpool to win the game 3–2.
 She scored a team-leading eight goals in the 2003–2004 season when Aston Villa L.F.C. won the Northern Division title.
 As a striker for Aston Villa she played from U10 through to the senior team level until retiring at the age of 23 to pursue a career as a DJ.